 The vaccine also is recommended for older kids, teens, and adults who have never gotten it.

-The best way to prevent hepatitis A and many other infections is to wash hands well and often.
-This is especially important after using the toilet (or changing a diaper) and before eating or preparing food.
+An important way to prevent hepatitis A and many other infections is to wash hands well and often, especially after using the toilet, changing a diaper, and before eating or preparing food.